 - Visit a TWIC application center to:

-- Provide required documentation, fingerprints, and facial photo.
+- Provide required documentation, be fingerprinted and take a facial photo.
 Bring your current U.S. passport or a driver’s license and birth certificate.
 See other acceptable documents.

 - Pay a non-refundable fee valid for five years with a credit card, money order, company check or certified/cashier’s check.